10 Healthy Habits For Working At Home

-Another tip, schedule in exercise on your calendar.
-This blocks out the time, and you will not be interrupted!
-There are many free programs out there for at-home workouts, and they range from 15 minutes to an hour.
+Another tip, schedule exercises on your calendar.
+Pitting it on your schedule blocks the time, and you will not be interrupted!
+There are many online programs for at-home workouts, ranging from 15 minutes to an hour.
 Find an activity you like and get started.

 6. Drink Water

-For some who are not used to working at home, the lack of human interaction is isolating.
+The lack of human interaction is isolating for some who are not used to working at home.
 Make it a point to check in with your coworkers to see how they are coping.
-If time management is an issue for you, ask others how they are managing the at-home environment with their workload.
+If time management is an issue for you, ask others how they manage the at-home environment with their workload.
 You may draw inspiration from each other and have someone to hold you accountable every day.